vmkcom/dropbox-js/doc/getting_started.md

 At this time, the setup for Chrome applications and extensions is a bit more involved than the one-liners above.

-The `Dropbox.Drivers.Chrome` section in the
-[built-in OAuth drivers doc](built_in.md) has a step-by-step process for setting up the Chrome OAuth driver.
+The `Dropbox.AuthDriver.Chrome` section in the [built-in OAuth drivers doc](built_in.md) has a step-by-step process for setting up the Chrome OAuth driver.